-There is no better way to try ML-driven incident and root cause detection than with a production application that is experiencing a problem.
+There is no better way to try ML-driven root cause analysis than with a production application that is experiencing a problem.
 The machine learning will not only detect the problem, but also show its root cause.
 But no user wants to induce a problem in their app just to experience the magic of our technology!
 So, although it's second best, an alternative is to try Zebrium with a sample real-life application, break the app and then see what Zebrium detects.
 One of our customers kindly introduced us to Google's microservices demo app - Online Boutique.

 This blog, and the accompanying video, will show you how to install and break the sample app using a local minkube Kubernetes cluster running on your laptop.
 The entire process, including installing Istio, Promethues, Kiali, Online Boutique, plus signing up for a Zebrium account and installing Zebrium log and metrics collectors, takes 20-30 minutes.